 Humanitarian Disarmament in Lao PDR

-Of the 580,000 bombing strikes on Lao PDR, it is estimated that 30 per cent failed to detonate on impact, leaving up to 90 million unexploded submunitions scattered across the landscape.
+Up to 30 per cent of bombs dropped in Lao PDR failed to detonate on impact, leaving up to 90 million unexploded submunitions scattered across the landscape.

 Lao PDR was one of the first countries to sign the Convention on Cluster Munitions in 2008, and the treaty entered into force in 2010.
 Laos was instrumental in treaty negotiations, and actively works to promote universalization of the treaty.